Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence

 \section{Management-based Regulation and Human-Guided Training}

-Although it is not yet final, a draft of the EU AI Act speaks most directly to the need for careful human management of the creation of high-risk AI systems.
-In Chapter 2 Article 14 of the draft available in late 2023, the Act states that “[h]uman oversight shall be ensured through either one or all of the following measures: (a) identified and built, when technically feasible, into the high-risk AI system by the provider before it is placed on the market or put into service.”
+The EU AI Act speaks most directly to the need for careful human management of the creation of high-risk AI systems.
+In Section 2 Article 14, the Act states that “[h]uman oversight shall be ensured through either one or all of the following measures: (a) identified and built, when technically feasible, into the high-risk AI system by the provider before it is placed on the market or put into service \cite{euAIact}.”
 This provision invites human oversight not only at the evaluation or deployment stage, but directly “built” into the model.
 This is important because the role for humans in the AI creation process is markedly different from their role in more traditional, even if still complex, industrial or product manufacturing processes.